Biographical sketch of the

 4. Evaline Leffel was born on 15 Dec 1817 in Botetourt, Virginia.
 She was buried in Emery Chapel Cemetery, Clark, Ohio.
 Evaline Leffel and Robert Jones were married on 11 Sep 1836 in Clark, Ohio.
 Robert Jones was born in 1810 in Culpeper, Virginia.
 He was buried in Noblesville, Clark, Ohio.
 They had three children.

 5. Harrison Leffel was born on 15 Sep 1819 in Springfield, Clark, Ohio.
-He died on 13 Dec 1893 at the age of 74 in , Miami, Ohio.
-He was buried in Raper Chapel, Miami, Ohio.
+He died on 13 Dec 1893 at the age of 74 in Miami, Ohio.
+He was buried at Raper Chapel, Miami, Ohio.
 Harrison Leffel and Ann Martin were married on 20 Apr 1843 in Clark, Ohio.
 Ann Martin was born on 11 Dec 1817 in Hagerstown, Washington, Maryland.
 She died in 1872 at the age of 55 in Miami, Ohio.
-She was buried in Raper Chapel, Miami, Ohio.
+She was buried at Raper Chapel, Miami, Ohio.
 They had seven children.